 Market Value Increases

-After a consistent upward trend during the prior three decades, the value of agricultural products sold declined between 1997 and 2002, but seems to have recovered over the past ten years.
+After a consistent upward trend during the prior three decades, the value of agricultural products sold declined between 1997 and 2002, seems to have recovered between 2002 and 2012, but slightly declined in 2017.
 The market value of agricultural products in Massachusetts increased steadily from $179.7 million in 1974 to $454.4 million in 1997.
 The most dramatic increase was between 1992 and 1997, when the market value of Massachusetts' agricultural products increased by nearly 30 percent.
 The 1997 value was subsequently adjusted for coverage (What is a Coverage Adjustment?) upwards to $483.5 million.
 The adjusted figure is comparable to the 2002 Agricultural Census market value of $384.3 million.
 Thus, the market value of Massachusetts agricultural products is estimated to have fallen by nearly $100 million (about 20 percent) between 1997 and 2002.
 During this period, the cranberry industry suffered dramatic price decreases.
 However, the value of agricultural products increased to $489.8 million between 2002 and 2007, and again to $492.2 billion between 2007 and 2012.
-After the steep decline observed between the years 1997 and 2002, there was an increase in the market value of agricultural products in Massachusetts of more than $100 million between the years 2002 and 2012.
+After the steep decline observed between the years 1997 and 2002, the market value of agricultural products in Massachusetts increased more than $100 million between the years 2002 and 2012.
+Between 2012 and 2017, there was a 3.5 percent decrease in market value, to $475.2 billion.

 The market values in Figure 4.1 are not adjusted for inflation – they are what we call “nominal values.”
 Figure 4.2 shows the trends for both the nominal market value of agricultural products sold and the real value of agricultural products sold.
-To control for pure inflation, the nominal market value was deflated using the GDP deflator index for the U.S.; the real values are in terms of 2010 dollars.
+To control for pure inflation, the nominal market value was deflated using the GDP deflator index for the U.S.; the real values are in terms of 2012 dollars.
 In real terms, the value of agricultural products sold in the state decreased from 1974 to 1982.
 There was then a slight increase in 1987 followed by a sharp decline in 1992 despite a modest increase in the nominal value.
 Thus, pure price inflation accounted for much or the nominal increase between 1987 and 1992, while the real market value fell.
 The nominal market value of agricultural products increased between 1992 and 1997 by $133 million.
 In real terms, the increase was a substantial $124 million.
-Between 1997 and 2002, the real market value declined by about $130 million (2010 dollars) compared to nominal decrease of nearly $100 million.
-The real value of agricultural products has fluctuated modestly between 2002 and 2012 remaining around $500 million during that period.
+Between 1997 and 2002, the real market value declined by about $130 million (2012 dollars) compared to nominal decrease of nearly $100 million.
+The real value of agricultural products increased slightly between 2002 and 2007, but has declined in real value since 2017.